 Mercury is the most difficult to see because it is sooooo close to the Sun and quite small, almost a third the size of Earth.
 You need to look very carefully for Mercury just as the Sun is rising or setting.

 Venus is much easier since it is closer to us and almost as big as the Earth.
-It can be brighter than all of the stars in the sky when it is the perfect position.
+It can be brightest of all of the stars in the sky when it is the perfect position.

 Mars, Jupiter and Saturn are visible when they are on the same side of the Sun as we are.
 The time of night depends where they are in relation to us.
 When the Sun, the Earth and an outer planet line up, the planet is visible all night long!